earthly/website/blog/_posts/2021-10-26-bash-string.md

 I hope this overview of string manipulation in bash gave you enough details to cover most of your use cases.

-Also, if you're the type of person who's not afraid to solve problems in bash then take a look at [Earthly](https://earthly.dev/).
-It's a great tool for creating repeatable builds in a approachable syntax.
+Also, if you're the type of person who's not afraid to solve problems in bash then take a look at Earthly:

 {% include cta/cta1.html %}